Financial Aid Resources

 Scholarships will be awarded based on participation and leadership in community and school activities, interest in the automotive industry, academic achievement, and financial need.
 Special consideration will be given to those who are a first-generation college student, female, minority, military veteran or a dependent of military personnel.

 If you have the passion to succeed — especially in fields of study important to the automotive and related industries — the Buick Achievers Scholarship Program is looking for you.
-Visit buickachievers.com for more information.
+While the scholarship period for 2013 is closed, you can sign up at the program website to be notified when the 2014 program opens!

 The CBCF General Mills Health Scholarship Program, sponsored by General Mills, is open to students living in a Congressional Black Caucus district who plan to continue their education in the fields of medicine, engineering, technology, nutrition or another health-related field and have financial need.
 Applicants must be high school seniors or graduates or be current postsecondary undergraduates or graduate level students, who plan to enroll in full-time undergraduate or graduate study at an accredited two-year or four-year college, university, or vocational-technical school for the entire upcoming academic year.
-Applicants must have a minimum grade point average of 2.75 on a 4.0 scale (or its equivalent).
+Applicants must have a minimum grade point average of 2.75 on a 4.0 scale (or its equivalent) and live in a Congressional Black Caucus district.
 Review the guidelines and apply at sms.scholarshipamerica.org/cbcfgeneralmillshealth/.

 Opening Date for 2014 TBD

-For the 2013-14 academic year, TG's Charley Wootan Grant program will award $5 million in grants to students who are Texas residents.
-Grants will be split between students attending 2-year colleges or vocational schools and students attending 4-year universities.
+For the 2013-14 academic year, TG's Charley Wootan Grant program awarded $5 million in grants to students who are Texas residents.
+Grants are split between students attending 2-year colleges or vocational schools and students attending 4-year universities.

-The first-come, first-served, need-based grant program will provide up to $4,000 per successful applicant for the 2013-14 academic year.
+The first-come, first-served, need-based grant program provides up to $4,000 per successful applicant for the 2013-14 academic year.

 To be eligible, students must complete the Free Application for Federal Student Aid and meet other eligibility requirements.
 Applicants must be high school seniors or graduates who plan to enroll, or students already enrolled, at least half-time, in an undergraduate course of study for fall 2013 at a Title IV, two- or four-year college or university, or vocational-technical school, must demonstrate financial need, and be eligible to receive Title IV federal financial aid funding.
 Please check the scholarship page at aie.org/wootan for more information.